Computer Requirements - Music

 Note: For University pricing, please visit the UMass Dartmouth Apple Education Store.

-Windows Professional/Office Suite is required for PowerPoint presentations and editing cabilities.
-Adobe CS6 Design Standard is recommended for students who may need to do graphic work.
+Microsoft Office 365 is required for PowerPoint presentations and editing cabilities.
+Adobe Creative Cloud is recommended for students who may need to do graphic work.
 Additional Music software recommendations include: Sibelius (music notation); Reason (audio production recording/editing); Ableton Live (composition/ audio production); Reaper (audio production); Max/MSP (audio production).

 This software package enables students to interact with the software programs used in CVPA so they can submit assignments, participate in collaborative projects, and share work with instructors and fellow students.
 Not all of the above software is needed for all applications.
 It is recommended that students investigate their potential use of the software prior to purchase.